|

 Internal data organization: In CytoSpec, a data block represents a complete hyperspectral (3D) data cube in which spectral

-has been designed for manipulating up to four different variations of the actual hyperspectral data cube at the same time.
+CytoSpec is designed to manipulate up to four different variations of the actual hyperspectral data cube.
+These variations are called

-These variations are called data blocks and all different blocks can be stored and loaded in one single file.
+data blocks, and all different blocks can be saved and loaded in a single file.

 - Original spectra: the first block is reserved exclusively for the original spectra,